PanPraescribens/primitive-survival/README.md

 Roadmap

  - Fix weir trap crash, playtest with Copygirl's mod.
  - Make deadfall and snare trap more effective, and/or prevent larger mobs from being attracted to them/tripping them.
+Investigate blunt attack in 3rd person for snare.
  - Add fillet fish functionality for better inventory management/cooking
  - Investigate fish in soup/stew recipes not rendering in pot/bowl
  - Double check logic around relics in fish traps (i.e. gears)